EastfordCommunicator/website/articles/34/1/cce-frog-jump.md

 ---
-title: CCE frog jump event offers food, fun, and fellowship
+title: CCE Frog Jump Event Offers Food, Fun, and Fellowship
 ---

 EASTFORD --- An annual tradition continued Saturday, July 12, as the